pangenome/HumanPangenomeBYOD2024/07_PangenomeBasedHaplotypeDevoncolution.md

 cd /cbio/projects/037/$USER/haplotype_deconvolution
 ```

-## Sample reads

-We are going to use pre-aligned reads against the human reference genome hg38 in CRAM format.
-We download 3 samples from 1000G.

 Quicker!
 If at the workshop, just use a symlink to get the data (sequencing reads, reference, and pangenome for chr6) in context:

 ```shell